NREL/EnergyPlus/design/FY2023/NFP-evapCoolerRHcontrol.md

 ## Overview ##

-We plan to enhance this direct evaporative cooler object, *EvaporativeCooler:Direct:ResearchSpecial*.
-This object is similar to the *EvaporativeCooler:Direct:CelDekPad* object but with additional input fields allowing for easier control of the air flow (Primary Air Design Flow Rate), cooler efficiency (cooler design effectiveness, Effectiveness Flow Ratio Modifier Curve Name, etc), pump power (Water Pump Power Modifier Curve Name).
-It allows control of the evaporative cooler based on the environmental condition (Evaporative Operation Minimum Drybulb Temperature, Evaporative Operation Maximum Limit Wetbulb Temperature).

 The introduction of excessive moisture is one of the potential issues of direct evaporative coolers.
 A humidity control could become useful in preventing the evaporative cooler from raising indoor humidity to an uncomfortable level.
 Currently, the direct evaporative cooler can be controlled with the sensor node temperature using AvailabilityManagers (*AvailabilityManager:LowTemperatureTurnOff* or *AvailabilityManager:HighTemperatureTurnOn*).
 This feature proposes to add a relative humidity (RH) control to shut down the evaporative cooler when the indoor relative humidity is too high.

+We plan to enhance the zone level evaporative cooler object, *ZoneHVAC:EvaporativeCoolerUnit*.
+This is a compound object that combines a fan and one
+Each evaporative cooler in this object can be a direct or indirect.
+This feature will add some additional fields to this zone-level object, allowing user to specify a relative-humidity threshold above which the unit will be turned off.

 ## Approach

 To enable a relative humidity control, two fields will be added to the *ZoneHVAC:EvaporativeCoolerUnit* object.
-For the non-zone level direct evaporative coolers, a generic availability manager object, *AvailaibilityManager:SystemNodeConditions*, will be added to implement the high-relative-humidity shutoff
+See Section IDD object change for details.

 ## Testing/Validation/Data Source(s)